taosdata/TDengine/docs/en/14-reference/05-connector/14-java.md

 - user: Login username for TDengine, default value 'root'.
 - password: User login password, default value 'taosdata'.
-- charset: Specifies the character set for parsing string data when batch fetching is enabled.
 - batchErrorIgnore: true: Continues executing the following SQL if one SQL fails during the execution of Statement's executeBatch. false: Does not execute any statements after a failed SQL.
 Default value: false.
 - httpConnectTimeout: Connection timeout in ms, default value 60000.
 - httpSocketTimeout: Socket timeout in ms, default value 60000.
 - useSSL: Whether SSL is used in the connection.
 - httpPoolSize: REST concurrent request size, default 20.

-**Note**: Some configuration items (such as: locale, timezone) do not take effect in REST connections.
+**Note**: Some configuration items (such as: locale, charset and timezone) do not take effect in REST connections.

 :::note